kpdgayao/pine-time-app/eb-deployment/README.md

 BACKEND_CORS_ORIGINS: '["https://pinetimeapp.com", "https://www.pinetimeapp.com", "http://pinetimeapp.com", "http://www.pinetimeapp.com", "https://api.pinetimeapp.com", "https://pine-time-app-env-v2.eba-keu6sc2y.us-east-1.elasticbeanstalk.com", "http://pine-time-app-env-v2.eba-keu6sc2y.us-east-1.elasticbeanstalk.com", "http://localhost:5173", "http://localhost:8000", "http://localhost:8501"]'
 ```

-2. **Application Code**: In `app/main.py`, the `all_origins` list defines a hardcoded list of allowed origins.
+1. **Application Code**: In `app/main.py`, the `all_origins` list defines a hardcoded list of allowed origins.
 The application merges this list with the origins from the environment variable.

+#### Important: CORS Configuration Order

+The order of variable declarations in `app/main.py` is critical for proper CORS functionality:

+1. The `all_origins` list must be defined **before** any code that references it
+2. The environment variable parsing should occur after the `all_origins` list is defined
+3. The CORS middleware should be added last

+Failure to maintain this order will result in a `NameError: name 'all_origins' is not defined` error during application startup, causing deployment failures.

-When updating the CORS configuration, ensure both places are updated to maintain consistency.
+When updating the CORS configuration, ensure both places are updated to maintain consistency and that the variable declaration order is preserved.

 ## Deployment Process